CPU-CHINA/RetKcat/README.md

 # RetKcat: A novel neural network for Kcat prediction

-## How can I start
+## How to start

 ### Requirements

-***freeze.yml*** and ***requirements.txt*** were provided in the folder "RetKcat",you can install the packages by running the following command in the folder you want to install ***RetKcat***.\
+***freeze.yml*** and ***requirements.txt*** were provided in the folder "RetKcat", you can install the packages by running the following command in the folder you want to install ***RetKcat***.
-the model was training on a RTX 3090 cost average 19 Gib memory also 16 Gib on a RTX 4090 , while predicting is avaliable on a RTX 3070Ti with 6Gib on average via pretrained model state provided by us.\
+The model was trained on a RTX 3090 costing average 19 Gib memory also 16 Gib on a RTX 4090, while predicting is available on a RTX 3070Ti with 6Gib on average via pretrained model state provided by us.
-Amount of evidences show that this model will have a better performance with higher hidden dimension ,which is 64 in our work due to the limit of GPU memory.
+Amount of evidence shows that this model will have a better performance with higher hidden dimension, which is 64 in our work due to the limit of GPU memory.

 ### Begin

-we recommend conda to construct a envroniment *(may need install some pakages which was provided by others )*
+We recommend conda to construct an environment *(may need install some packages which were provided by others)*

 ```cmd
 conda env create -f freeze.yml -n RetKcat